 10 Best Paintings at the Accademia Gallery

 The Accademia Gallery is a must on your trip to Florence.
-In this museum you will find the 'David', the quintessential work of Michelangelo, but you can also see other sculptures by authors such as Lorenzo Bartolini, Luis Pampaloni or John of Bologna, as well as paintings by great artists such as Sandro Botticelli, Filippino Lippi, Alessandro Allori, Bernardo Daddi, Juan del Ponte, Jacopo Cambi, Paolo Ucello and Pontormo.
-Here are some of the must-see sights you should see on your visit.
+In this museum you will find the 'David', the quintessential work of Michelangelo, but you can also see other sculptures by authors such as Lorenzo Bartolini, Luis Pampaloni or John of Bologna, as well as paintings by great artists such as Sandro Botticelli, Filippino Lippi, Alessandro Allori or Bernardo Daddi.
+Here are all the must-sees you should see with your tickets to the Galleria dell'Accademia.

 1. Michelangelo's 'David

-The large dimensions of some of the parts of Michelangelo's work have been interpreted because the statue was originally intended to be placed on the roof line of the cathedral and, in this way, it was the only way they would be visible from the ground.
+The large dimensions of some of the parts of Michelangelo's work have been interpreted because the statue was originally intended to be placed on the roof line of the cathedral and, in this way, it was the only way it would be visible from the ground.

 2. Michelangelo's 'The Slaves